 Applications will be assessed by the department using our entry requirements as attached and suitable candidates will be invited to attend an interview.
 For non-UK applicants this may be conducted by Skype or video/teleconference.

 Fees & Funding

-The tuition fees for a DPhil or MSc by Research are revised each year.
-The fees for the year 2018/19 will be £4,320.00 for a home student and £19,915.00 for an overseas student.
-In addition to this you would have to pay college fees, these are currently £3,112.00 per year.
+The tuition fees for a DPhil are revised each year.
+The fees for the year 2020/21 will be £7,970 for a home student and £26,405 for an overseas student (part-teim students pay 50% of full-time fees).
 More information on fees can be found at http://www.ox.ac.uk/students/fees-funding.

 Details of funding can be found on the relevant university page (http://www.ox.ac.uk/students/fees-funding/) and the relevant divisional page (https://www.medsci.ox.ac.uk/study/graduateschool/application-process/funding).
 Please note if you are applying for funding managed by the Medical Sciences Division you must apply by the January deadline.